List of Neon Genesis Evangelion films: Evangelion: 3.0+1.0 Thrice Upon a Time

 Evangelion: 3.0+1.0 Thrice Upon a Time is a 2021 Japanese epic animated science fiction film co-directed, written and produced by Hideaki Anno.
 Produced by Studio Khara, it is the fourth and final film in the Rebuild film series.
 The film is also the third film in Anno's Shin Japan Heroes Universe, following Shin Godzilla (2016), with Shin Ultraman and Shin Kamen Rider following in 2022 and 2023 respectively.

 After Shinji Ikari almost triggered the continuation of Third Impact and the world was only saved from it by the sacrifice of Kaworu Nagisa, he wanders through the devastated remains of Tokyo 3 together with the younger clone of Rei Ayanami and Asuka Langley Shikinami.
 Meanwhile, the battle between WILLE and NERV continues: while WILLE, under Misatos Katsuragi's leadership, gathers her forces and helps the remnants of humanity survive, Gendo Ikari works with NERV to complete the Human Instrumentality Project.
 The three pilots arrive at a village inhabited by humans, where they also meet Toji Suzuhara and Kensuke Aida.
 Unlike the EVA pilots, they have grown up since the plot of the previous movie.
 The three stay with them and Shinji is able to overcome his depression caused by the almost triggered Third Impact with the help of Rei Ayanami, but Rei herself cannot survive outside NERV and dies.

 When given the opportunity, Shinji and Asuka go back aboard the AAA Wunder.
 His re-admission leads to conflict between the crew and Katsuragi, who is deemed to be too lenient towards him.
 They prepare for the final battle against NERV, where all preparations for the Forth Impact and Human Instrumentality have been completed.
-The Wunder attack NERV at the South Pole and are drawn into the Forth Impact - just as Gendo Ikari had planned.
+The Wunder attack NERV at the South Pole and are drawn into the Fourth Impact – just as Gendo Ikari had planned.
 Shinji follows him through the Gate of Guf into Minus Space, where his father's feelings and motivations are revealed to him, but he is also able to show Gendo that despite all his efforts to overcome his humanity, he still harbours human feelings and fears.
 By sacrificing her ship and herself, Misato is able to form a new Spear of Gaius.
 With her, Shinji can stop the Impact and resurrect humanity in a new creation.